About the Husky Seed Fund

 The 2021 Husky Seed Fund winners are:

-- Braeden Giaconi, sophomore in Philosophy and Jason Lim, senior in Neuroscience: The Garden of Ideas is an undergraduate philosophy journal to democratize philosophy and to create a platform for everyone to participate with philosophy in multiple forms.
-The Garden of Ideas features both traditional academic and non-academic writing and hopes to foster interdisciplinary thinking and create a safe platform for open conversation at UW.
+- Braeden Giaconi, sophomore in Philosophy and Jason Lim, senior in Neuroscience: The Garden of Ideas was an undergraduate philosophy journal to democratize philosophy and to create a platform for everyone to participate with philosophy in multiple forms.
+The Garden of Ideas featured both traditional academic and non-academic writing and hopes to foster interdisciplinary thinking and create a safe platform for open conversation at UW.

 - Arghya Kannadaguli, senior in Geography Data Science: GeoDat: Interdisciplinary Hackathon was a collaborative event where students will use their unique disciplines, backgrounds, and perspectives to collaborate on projects involving issues of inequity, including environmental justice, residential segregation, economic opportunity, and much more.
 GeoDat will empower its participants with geographic perspective and basic tech literacy, or knowledge of common processes or techniques used in tech-related projects.

 - Tiara Schwarze-Taufiq, junior in Public Health and Neuroscience, Samantha Mak, senior in Biology, Daniel Chen, junior in Microbiology and Informatics, and Rachel Shi, junior in Bioengineering: Huskies for Neurodiversity was a website and panel discussion to educate the UW community about neurodiversity, compile resources for neurodivergent students, and amplify the lived experience of neurodivergent people.
 Huskies for Neurodiversity will promote a more nuanced understanding of the social model of disability to the UW community and, most importantly, greater feelings of empathy and connection between neurodiverse and non-neurodiverse students.